 There are several fields of specialization, both theoretical and applied, within the electrical engineering discipline.
-The Electrical Engineering Department provides study and training in the areas of communications and telecommunications, control systems, electromagnetics, integrated circuits and systems, operations research, photonics and optoelectronics, plasma electronics, signal processing, and solid-state electronics.
-A brief description of each area is provided under Fields of Study on page 67.
+The Electrical Engineering Department provides study and training in the areas of communications and telecommunications, control systems, electromagnetics, embedded computing systems, engineering optimization/operations research, integrated circuits and systems, microelectromechanical systems/nanotechnology (MEMS/nano), photonics and optoelectronics, plasma electronics, signal processing, and solid-state electronics.
+A brief description of each area is provided under Fields of Study on page 69.
 Each of the fields presents opportunities for employment to the electrical engineering graduate.